Underactive Thyroid (Hypothyroidism) Nutrition: Symptoms, Levothyroxine Timing and an Edema-Clearing 1,500-Calorie Menu

 Selenium: The Key to Converting T4 to T3

 Selenium is the most concentrated mineral in the thyroid gland.
-Through deiodinase enzymes, it converts inactive T4 hormone into active T3.
+Through deiodinase enzymes it converts inactive T4 hormone into active T3.
 When selenium is low, T4 may look fine on labs but T3 drops and hypothyroid symptoms persist.

 The adult requirement is 55 mcg/day, and therapeutic doses go up to 200 mcg/day.
-Two Brazil nuts (12 g) deliver about 200 mcg of selenium — a practical, natural source.
+Two Brazil nuts (12 g) deliver about 200 mcg of selenium, a practical and natural source.
 Other good options: sardines (60 mcg/100 g), tuna (90 mcg/100 g), sunflower seeds (53 mcg/30 g), eggs (15 mcg/egg).

 Iodine Balance: Too Little Is a Problem, Too Much Is Also a Problem

 Natural iodine-rich sources: iodized salt (1 g = 76 mcg), sea fish (mackerel, anchovy, salmon), egg yolk (24 mcg/yolk), yogurt (75 mcg/200 ml), navy beans (32 mcg/100 g).
-Municipal water typically does not contain iodine; spring water may be preferable.
+Municipal water typically contains no iodine; spring water may be preferable.

 Edema-Clearing 1,500-Calorie Hypothyroidism Menu